 If you have any questions or concerns, contactor .

 In the event of a laboratory accident involving a CLS or MDS student, the following steps must be followed:

 - The student must immediately notify his/her laboratory instructor and/or education coordinator of the accident.
 The instructor will assist the student with first aid for the injury, and in determining whether any medical attention beyond first aid is required.

 - The student must complete a Division of Clinical Laboratory Science incident report, with the help of the laboratory instructor.
 (This form is available on the CLS website or in the CLS office.)
-If a patient specimen was involved, the patient's identifying information must be recorded on the incident report and given to the treating provider.

 - The education coordinator or laboratory instructor must notify the Division of Clinical Laboratory Science safety coordinator (919-843-4355) of the nature of the incident and the steps taken to provide emergency care (i.e., whether the student has been sent to Campus Health).

 - Medical personnel will provide treatment of the injury and appropriate follow-up.
 It is the responsibility of the treating provider to determine what medical treatment is appropriate.

 - The incident report must be returned to the Clinical Laboratory Science safety coordinator, to be placed in the student's file.

 UNC Campus Health Services' Bloodborne Pathogen Exposure Protocol may be obtained at https://campushealth.unc.edu/urgent-needs/health-science-students-blood-borne-pathogen-exposure.

 Students who need first aid or emergency medical care for an illness or incident that occurs while performing rotation-related responsibilities may obtain care, at their own expense, at the following sites: